smlsvnssn/ouml/README.md

 Apparently, javascript stores a boolean as a byte, not a bit.
 Not at problem if you have a handful of them, but if you have thousands, or millions, `bits` can come in handy.

-The `bits` module provides simple storage of and access to bits, costing an eigth of a standard boolean.
+The `bits` module provides simple storage of and access to bits, costing an eighth of a standard boolean.
 It exports the default function `bits()`, that creates `Bits` objects.
 It also exports `isBits()`.

 Handles loads of bits, up to 2^30 - 1 by the looks of it.